brewmium/ericagent/README.md

 # ericagent
-A simple agent... for now
+A simple agent... for now.

+Old iPhone/Android/PHP Dev learning .py, and using VS Code for the first time